-Vacant means unoccupied, or not in active use for any purpose intended or allowed by the owner of the building or structure.
+Vacant means not occupied for or in active use for any purpose intended or allowed by the owner of the building or structure.

 Vacant industrial warehouse means any building or structure designed for the storage of goods or equipment in connection with manufacturing processes, which has not been used for that purpose for at least one year and has not been converted to another use.